netbox-community/devicetype-library/CONTRIBUTING.md

    in the PR.
 5. GitHub will automatically run tests against your draft PR to validate it.
 If the tests fail, make the necessary changes to your branch so that they pass.
-6. Submit the [pull request](https://github.com/netbox-community/devicetype-library/compare?expand=1).
+6. Submit the [pull request](https://github.com/netbox-community/devicetype-library/compare?expand=1) for review.
 Please note that submitted PRs which do not pass validation will be closed and must be rescinded.
 5. A maintainer will review your PR and take one of three actions:
    * Accept and merge it